richardtallent/vue-simple-calendar/README.md

 This is still early in development.
 PRs, ideas, and issues are welcome.

+## Component parameters

+The following attributes can be provided:

+events: array containing the events to show on the calendar
+show-date: the month/year to start the calendar on (the day of the month is ignored).
+Defaults to the current month.
+enable-drag-drop: whether to enable dragging and dropping of events.
+Defaults to false.

+## Events

+clickDay(date): fired when user clicks a date clickEvent(event): fired when user clicks on an event setShowDate(date): fired when user goes to a different month dropEventOnDate(event, date): fired when user drags an event to a date

 ## Future plans
 - Keep it simple, not a kitchen-sink control.
 - Better docs.
 - Add optional external stylesheets (keep scoped styling to the basics).
 - Add a "starts-on-Monday" mode.
-- Possibly add a "week" view (no of day, just 7 taller boxes).
+- Possibly add a "week" view (no time of day, just 7 taller boxes).
 - Possibly add modes for a set number of weeks, multiple months, or even a full year.
 - Handle events with times.
-- Make this an NPM package *(I know nothing about this and could use a hand with it!)*
+- Make this an NPM package *(I know nothing about this and could use a hand with it!)*.
+- Extract date manipulation methods to a separate plugin.
+- Fix a display issue that could occur when multi-day events stack and stagger

 PRs and issues are welcome!
 Please use the same code style.
 Use of "Prettier" is encouraged.